ballerina-attic/module-microsoftgraph/src/microsoft.onedrive1/Module.md

 **Example Code**
 Creating a `microsoft.onedrive1:OneDriveClient` by giving the HTTP client config details.
-The module `microsoft.onedrive1` is referred as an alias `onedrive`.
+The module `microsoft.onedrive1` is referred as the module prefix `onedrive`.

 ```
     import ballerinax/microsoft.onedrive1 as onedrive;